-The formation of a cross-sector governance group - retail, arboriculture, horticulture and research, for example - to provide a strategic overview and independent advice to ministers.
+We continue to call for the formation of a cross-sector governance group – retail, arboriculture, horticulture and research, for example – to provide a strategic overview and independent advice to ministers.
 An international example of a successful scheme would be the Biosecurity Ministerial Advisory Committee in New Zealand.

 Incentives to improve biosecurity in trade

 Import substitution is very closely linked to biosecurity risks as imported, woody-plant material represents one of the higher risk pest and disease pathways.
 We continue to call for development of an industry/Government nursery investment / incentive biosecurity scheme.
 This would enable improved UK infrastructure, training, skills to increase in-country production and economic growth whilst reducing biosecurity risks.